 I also specialize in fine wristwatches and pocket watches.
 They do not need to be running.
 I am always looking for automatons and singing bird boxes.

 Paying premiums for good names like Tiffany, Cartier, Georg Jensen, Fabergè and many others.
 Also period jewelry and silver, Victorian, Art Nouveau, Art Deco, Retro and Moderne.
 Patek Philippe & Rolex watches.
 No obligation to buy or sell and no charge for an appointment

 Sign up to hear from us about specials, sales, and events.

 Buying and Selling Antique and Estate Jewelry since 1976.
 Over 40 years of experience.
 Second generation estate jeweler.

 Author, lecturer, writer and teacher at College of Marin in Kentfield, California.
 GIA Diamond Certified, charter member Jewelers Trade Network, Polygon Group, American Society of Jewelry Historians as well as an A rating from the BBB.

 My wife Deborah and I have lived in Marin County just North of San Francisco for over 30 years.
 We love to hike our beautiful area and to travel to new places.
-We play music and love to sail.

 If you have inherited jewelry, silver or coins, if you love to treasure hunt, want to add to your income, have some jewelry to sell or are just curious about how precious metals are evaluated, please join us.
 Learn the secrets of the trade, including how to identify jewelry made of precious metals, determine its value, and sell it in the right place for maximum return.
 Learn how to read karat marks and hallmarks and identify items of historical or antique value.